Who is Gary Marbut?

 women.
 Gary has

-graduated about 2,000 Missoula-area women from classes he
+graduated over 2,000 Missoula-area women from classes he teaches

-teaches in methods of self defense, empowering women to be able
+in methods of self defense, empowering women to be able to

 20, 2012 story at KECI TV and theJuly